This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Vermont has strong civil rights laws that help protect individuals with disabilities.
 There are also federal laws that protect children and adults with disabilities.[3]

-The Vermont laws include several policies regarding discrimination in employment, housing, and public spaces, as well as hate crimes.
+Vermont laws include several policies regarding discrimination in employment, housing, and public spaces and for hate crimes.

 For your child, the federal laws that guarantee a free and appropriate education may be more important for you in the present or near future.[4]